PRIME-TU-Delft/Open-LA-Applets/README.md

 | ------------ | -------------------------------------------- | ------- |
 | `position3D` | The position of the applet in the 3D scene   | 0,0,0   |
 | `zoom3D`     | The zoom level of the applet in the 3D scene | 29      |

+## Applet static renders

+It's possible to also access static PNG renders of the applets by going to `/static` after the applet URL.
+Additionaly, the query parameter `qr` can be set to `true` to also show a QR code with a link to the interactive applet.